-Vancomycin Hydrochloride, USP is a glycopeptide antibiotic derived from Streptomyces orientalis that was discovered in 1953 from a soil sample found in Borneo.
-It is effective against gram-positive bacteria such as Staphylococcus aureus, including MRSA.
-Vancomycin HCl is commonly used in selective media for isolation of gram-negative bacteria as well as studies of nanoparticle transport and antibiotic resistance.
+Vancomycin Hydrochloride, USP (syn: Vancomycin HCl) is a glycopeptide antibiotic derived from Streptomyces orientalis that was discovered in 1953 from a soil sample found in Borneo.
+It is effective against Gram-positive bacteria such as Staphylococcus aureus, including MRSA.
+Vancomycin HCl is commonly used in selective media for isolation of Gram-negative bacteria as well as studies of nanoparticle transport and antibiotic resistance.

 Vancomycin HCl acts as a bacterial cell wall synthesis inhibitor by preventing the transfer and addition of NAM/NAG-peptides that make up the peptidoglycan cell wall structure.